syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Events-and-Interactivity.md

 ---
 layout: post
-title: Events and Interactivity in Syncfusion® NumericUpDown for Xamarin.iOS
+title: Events and Interactivity in Syncfusion® SfNumericUpDown for Xamarin.iOS
-description: Learn how to get the value changed event and some interactivity for NumericUpDown in Xamarin.iOS platform.
+description: Learn how to get the value changed event and some interactivity for SfNumericUpDown in Xamarin.iOS platform.
 platform: xamarin.ios
-control: NumericUpDown
+control: SfNumericUpDown
 documentation: ug
 ---
 # Events and Interactivity